 The neurovascular bundle formed by the artery and the cords of the brachial plexus are enveloped by the axillary fascia.
 The fascia is then attached to the suspensory ligaments of the axilla (a continuation of the clavipectoral fascia) for additional protection.
-As a result of this attachment, the axillary artery is more easily palpated in the concavity of the axilla when the upper arm is adducted (close to the midline of the body) and the suspensory ligaments are relaxed, than when it is abducted (away from the midline of the body) and the suspensory ligaments are taut.
+As a result of this attachment, the axillary artery is more easily palpated in the concavity of the axilla when the arm is adducted (close to the midline of the body) and the suspensory ligaments are relaxed, than when it is abducted (away from the midline of the body) and the suspensory ligaments are taut.

-The axillary artery is a continuation of the subclavian artery that begins at the outer border of the first rib.
 It then courses through the axilla while being bordered by the lateral (superiorly), posterior (posteriorly), medial (inferiorly) cords of the brachial plexus and the ansa pectoralis (anteriorly).

 As it passes through the axilla, the artery is divided into three parts by pectoralis minor, as the muscle travels superolaterally from its origin at the 3rd, 4th and 5th ribs to its insertion on the medial aspect of the coracoid process.
 Conveniently, each segment gives off a corresponding number of branches.
 One branch leaves the first segment above, two branches from the second segment beneath and three branches leave the third segment below (all relative to pectoralis minor).
 While exiting the axilla, the axillary artery changes its name at the lower border of teres major and continues in the arm as the brachial artery.